Confidential — Prepared for Jon Muller — Not for Redistribution

 Submit Application Online

-Complete the QCP licensing application at awiqcp.org.
-Indicate which licenses you are seeking (Manufacturing, Finishing, Installation).
-Application fee: $2,000 (AWI members) or $3,500 (non-members).
+Complete QCP licensing application at awiqcp.org.
+Indicate licenses sought (Manufacturing, Finishing, Installation).
+Fee: $2,000 (members) or $3,500 (non-members).

 Pass Two Open-Book Tests